2015xli/clangd-to-neo4j/README.md

 *   **Purpose**: Identifies and ingests function call relationships (`-[:CALLS]->`) into Neo4j.
 *   **Features**:
     *   **Adaptive Strategy**: Automatically selects the most efficient call graph extraction method based on whether the `Container` field is detected in the `clangd` index.
+    *   **`function_span_provider.py`**: For older `clangd` index formats (without the `Container` field), this module is used to extract precise function body spans via `tree-sitter`, enabling spatial lookup to determine calling functions.

 ### Pass 4: Cleanup Orphan Nodes

 *   **Purpose**: Removes any nodes that were created but ended up without any relationships, ensuring a clean graph.
 *   **Features**: This optional step can be skipped with the `--keep-orphans` flag.

+## RAG Data Generation Pipeline (`code_graph_rag_generator.py`)

+This pipeline runs *after* the main ingestion process to enrich the code graph with AI-generated summaries and vector embeddings, preparing it for Retrieval-Augmented Generation (RAG) queries.
+It follows a multi-pass approach to build context-aware knowledge.

+### Passes:

+*   **Pass 1: Initial Code-Only Function Summary**: Generates a baseline summary for each function based solely on its source code.
+*   **Pass 2: Context-Aware Function Summary**: Refines function summaries by incorporating contextual information from its callers and callees in the graph.
+*   **Pass 3: File and Folder "Roll-Up" Summaries**: Aggregates function summaries to create higher-level summaries for files, folders, and the entire project.
+*   **Pass 4: Embedding Generation**: Creates vector embeddings for all generated summaries, enabling semantic search within the graph.

 ## Usage